monsoonmaelstrom/book2/book2.md

 “I know,” he says as he wraps his hands around my waist, and spins me toward him.

-“What are you—” I begin before he lifts me up to sit on the bridge’s parapet bring us nearly eye level with one another.
+“What are you—” I begin before he lifts me up to sit on the bridge’s parapet, bringing us nearly eye level with one another.

 “Face to face,” he tells me softly, his hands still around my waist.

 I sigh, but meet his eyes, only inches from my own.
 “I’m sorry,” I repeat.
 “It wasn’t supposed to hurt you.
 You shouldn’t have had to bear the consequences of my actions.
 You believed me when I said I could do it, and I was wrong.”

-“Hazel,” he says, and I think I hear frustration in the low rumble of his voice as he pushes the hair that’s fallen into my face back.
+“Hazel,” he says, and I think I hear frustration in the low rumble of his voice as he pushes back the hair that’s fallen into my face.
 “You told me we could both die.
 I was never under the impression you were sure it would work. *We* knew it was a risk, and *we* decided it was worth it anyway.
 Both of us.”

 “I don’t like being wrong.”